AdobeDocs/commerce-php/src/pages/development/payments-integrations/base-integration/payment-action.md

 ---
 title: Add a payment action
-description: Create a payment action and configure the command for that payment action
+description: Learn how to create a payment action and configure the command for that payment action.
 ---

 # Add a payment action